30 Apr What is Strategy?

 The main point of doing a SWOT analysis is to find out your strengths and opportunities and focus on them.
 You have limited resources (time, money, staff, etc.), you have to use these resources on your strengths and on the biggest leverage points.

 For example, in the company mentioned earlier, the biggest leverage point was to focus on high end customers who had an existing need for our offering.
 Because these type of customers were already ordering large quantities from our competitors, we targeted them and use our strengths where our competitors were weak.
-It helped us to secure a good cash flow within 12 months.only timeless advice on how to create a strategy.
+It helped us to secure a good cash flow within 12 months.

 2. Strategy is to know where you’re going

-When you are developing your business strategy, you need also need to think of where do you want your company to be in 3, 5, 10 years from now?
+When you are creating your strategy, you need also need to think of where do you want your company to be in 3, 5, 10 years from now?
 I know it can be difficult to imagine, but you have to decide where you want to be.

 The objective here is to be able to know what you’re aiming at.
 You need to position your company based on your key strengths.
 It’s very important, because once you have an objective, you can focus on how to get there.